YonatanAriel/Chexi/README.md

 If you have any questions, suggestions, or encounter any issues, don't hesitate to reach out to me.
 You can contact me via GitHub or email at [yonatanriel@gmail.com](mailto:yonatanriel@gmail.com).

-Connect with me on LinkedIn: [Yonatan Ariel LinkedIn Profile](https://www.linkedin.com/in/yonatanriel/)
+Connect with me on LinkedIn: [YonatanAriel](https://www.linkedin.com/in/yonatan-ariel)

 Thank you for visiting the Chexi GitHub repository, and I hope you have a fantastic time using my application!